 The seller may not necessarily accept the highest price.
 He/she wants to close with a minimal amount of hurdles.
 If a buyer has just a few or even no contingencies, this works to his/her advantage.
 An all-cash offer puts a buyer in an advantageous position.
 A buyer with mortgage financing could level the playing field by offering a significantly higher price than the cash purchaser, perhaps $15,000 to $20,000, based on our experience.

-In a co-op, board approval is a key consideration.
+In a co-op, board approval is a crucial consideration.
 It is more than the dollar amount of the offer.
-Your presentation counts, and a well-qualified and prepared buyer stands to come out on top over a buyer that may not pass the board’s muster, even if he/she is putting down a larger down payment.
+Your presentation counts, and a well-qualified and prepared buyer stands to come out on top over a buyer that may not pass the board’s muster, even if he/she is putting down a more substantial down payment.
 Therefore, submitting a well-packaged offer with sound financials that can potentially pass the interview will receive a seller’s serious consideration.

 You should not feel pressured to participate in the process.
 The buyer does not have to submit a best and final offer, and you can stand by your existing bid.
 Additionally, you can drop out of the process at any point since your offer does not become binding at this point.